 We look forward, but we also look back.
 And we look within.

 Advent means “the arrival of a notable person, thing or event.”
 More than 2,000 years ago in Bethlehem, God arrived humbly in human form — as a helpless baby.
-It was such a pivotal event that the world still uses it to mark time.
+It was such a pivotal event that the world still counts years forward or backward from that time.
 Thousands of years before this birth happened, God promised to send a savior to rescue “all peoples on earth” (Genesis 12:3, New International Version).

 No one knows exactly when, but the Bible clearly says that Jesus is coming back to earth.
 This will be the second advent.
 Jesus will bring the entire world to accountability, and He will reign over creation with perfect love and perfect justice.
 For Christians, this promise of peace and goodness deepens our hope in God.
 It also fuels our desire to live in cooperation with Him.

-In the early church, Advent was a time of fasting, turning away from sin and a time of prayer.
+In the early church, Advent was a time of fasting, of turning away from sin and of prayer.
 Most Christians no longer fast during this season, but the prelude to Christmas is a time to quiet our hearts and draw close to God.
-We refresh our hearts and minds when we share them with Emmanuel, which means “God with us” (Matthew 1:23, English Standard Version).
+We refresh our hearts and minds when we share them with Jesus our Immanuel, which means “God with us” (Matthew 1:23, English Standard Version).

 As we look forward to Christ’s arrival during Advent, we’re also reminded to look back.
 Thousands of years ago, an entire nation waited to be rescued ...